 I enjoy a variety of subjects and tools, but I find myself consistently returning to folklore, well-placed black, and an unearthly amount of glow.
 It's where I normally start to work out what I want to say.
 My brain lives in that space dead center between horror and hilarity, which is actually more like that little cafe around the corner than most of us would like to think.

-David Blackbird McKinsey lives in Washington, arguably the biggest liminal space in the United States west of that one town in Wyoming he promptly left, once.
-He lives in a hole in the wall with a woman who bakes cookies and collects skulls, and a cat who sees ghosts.
-There are a lot of plants, and teacups he should see about picking up.
+David Blackbird McKinsey lives in the Pacific Northwest USA, arguably the biggest liminal space in the United States west of that one town in Wyoming he promptly left, once.
+He lives in a hole in the wall with a lot of plants, and a woman who collects skulls.